 Now that you know why Castaway Cay is my favorite place on Earth, you want to book a Disney Cruise, right?
 But with four ships and many itineraries to choose from, how do you decide WHICH Disney Cruise itinerary to take?
 There are a variety of factors to consider when choosing which cruise is the right cruise for your family.

-How Much Free Time Do You Have?
+How Much Free Time Do You Have For Your Disney Cruise?

 Disney Cruise Line has itineraries from 3-nights to 15-nights.
 So whether you are looking for a quick weekend getaway, or a true break from real life, there is an itinerary for you.
 Shorter cruises are typically 3- and 4-night cruises to the Bahamas.
 These cruises visit Nassau, Bahamas, and Castaway Cay.
 If you want something a bit longer, there are 7-night cruises to the Caribbean (Eastern and Western), or to Alaska.
 Looking for a long vacation?
 Longer cruises range from 9-15 nights and include Southern Caribbean, Mediterranean, Northern European, Trans-Atlantic, and Trans-Panama Canal cruises.

 For first time cruisers, I recommend the 4-night Bahamas itinerary.
-I find that three night sailing simply aren’t long enough for first time cruisers to experience enough of the options, or even find their way around the ship!
+I find that three night sailings simply aren’t long enough for first time cruisers to experience enough of the options, or even find their way around the ship!
 The day at sea that the 4-night sailing offers is where many guests truly fall in love with cruising.
 There is just something about a day at sea!
 You can enjoy all the ship has to offer while enjoying the ocean breeze.

 Why not a 7-night sailing for a first time cruiser?
 Seven nights is a long time if it turns out that cruising just isn’t for you.
 But it is perfect for a second cruise!
 Most guests disembark the ship on the last day wishing they had had more time.

-Which Ship Do You Prefer?
+Which Disney Cruise Line Ship Do You Prefer?

 Disney Cruise Line currently has four ships.
 The “Classic” class ships are the Disney Magic and the Disney Wonder.
 The “Dream” class ships are the Disney Dream and the Disney Fantasy.
 The Classic ships are older and smaller but have been beautifully maintained and a frequently “reimagined” with up-to-date features.
 The Classic ships can hold up to 2700 passengers in 875 stateroom.
 The Dream class ships are newer and larger.
 The Dream class ships can hold up to 4000 passengers.
 (While this sounds like a lot of people, this is nothing compared to some of the new ships being built by other cruise lines, which hold upwards of 6600 people!)